hitoshi-watase/sercrod/docs/reference/directives/rem.md

 - Avoid combining `*rem` with other host-level directives:

-  - While Nablla ignores them under `*rem`, mixing them makes templates harder to reason about.
+  - While Sercrod ignores them under `*rem`, mixing them makes templates harder to reason about.
   - Prefer a clean split: either a block is a comment (`*rem`) or it participates in rendering (no `*rem`).

 - Use `*literal` for literal output instead:

-  - If you want to show raw text or markup without Nablla expansion, use `*literal`.
+  - If you want to show raw text or markup without Sercrod expansion, use `*literal`.
   - If you want to hide a block entirely, use `*rem`.

 - Keep the intent obvious: